-- the development must comply with section 2.20 - the sign must be fully contained within the unit - the sign must not have a surface area greater than 3m2 - the sign must comply with AS/NZS 4282:2019, Control of the obtrusive effects of outdoor lighting, and - if the sign is illuminated it must not be animated, flashing or moving.
+- the development must comply with section 2.20 - the sign must be fully contained within the unit - the sign must not have a surface area greater than $3m^2$ - the sign must comply with AS/NZS 4282:2019, Control of the obtrusive effects of outdoor lighting, and - if the sign is illuminated it must not be animated, flashing or moving.

-Each display (or screen) in an EVC unit must not have a surface area greater than $3m^2$.
+Each display (or screen) in an EVC unit must not have a surface area greater than 3m.
 However, there is no restriction on how many displays (or screens) an EVC unit can have.
-Therefore, an EVC unit may have multiple displays, with each display (or screen) no greater than $3m^2$.
+Therefore, an EVC unit may have multiple displays, with each display (or screen) no greater than 3m.

 Advertising in an EVC unit can only be located where the exempt development for an EVC unit is allowed, for instance, in a car park or a service station or attached to street furniture.

-Advertising in an EVC unit can also be approved under development without consent.

 If your proposal does not meet the required standards for either exempt development or development without consent, you may still be able to proceed, but you will need development approval first.
 In this case, you should contact your local council to discuss the option.